SenseiBao/MobTalkerSDK/README.md

 It's currently a framework, not a functional mod.

 But VN Engine is already in the mod, just check out the current mod for example implementation.

-You can slap in the storyname.json into the mod and it'll try to run it.

-5. General Purpose

-Easy way:

-- Wait for someone smarter than you to add compatibility to read and run the json created by this SDK.

-Hard way:

-- Recreate 'main.py' inside the platform of your choosing.
-- I did this in Java and embedded it into minecraft.
-- It was the worst weekend of my life.

-Very Hard way:

-- Make your own functions at `modules.py` and set some more data class in `model.py`

-Just reverse engineer VisualNovelModule class for guidance.
-Above that... well...
-Go back to the easy solution.